 Public Relations professionals know that the whole world of PR has had a dramatic shift to the internet in recent years.
 To brand and market a business, a PR home run is not necessarily getting the big story published in the newspaper/magazine anymore.
-More important is getting the story picked up all over the internet so that it can result in geometric results and link back to the website for long-lasting SEO.
+More important is getting the story picked up all over the internet so that it can result in geometric results and link back to the website for long-lasting SEO (you can get more information about how to achieve this here on Lapshock – it can give you tips about things like SEO and improved branded search).
 Getting the most out of your SEO is very important for businesses and companies to become more visible and bring in potential clients.
 You can find SEO for every type of business, from a bail bonds seo guide to a skincare review seo guide, there is more opportunity to be seen and heard now with internet advertising.

 Business marketing and search engine optimization are greatly increased when the story gets picked up in print — not so much because of the actual printed story — but because of the large on line circulation and page rank of most daily newspapers and industry publications.